-The General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1) and requires controllers to provide data subjects with certain information at the point of collection depending on whether they collect the personal data directly from the data subject or from a third party (Articles 13 and 14, GDPR).
+The EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1) and requires controllers to provide data subjects with certain information at the point of collection depending on whether they collect the personal data directly from the data subject or from a third party (Articles 13 and 14, GDPR).
 The information controllers must provide in each case is similar, but not identical.
-For more on what information the GDPR requires in each of these circumstances, see Country Q&A, Data Protection in the EU: Overview: Question 12 and Practice Note, GDPR: Articles: Section 2: Information and access to personal data.
+For more on what information the GDPR requires in each of these circumstances, see Country Q&A, Data Protection in the EU: Overview: Question 12 and Practice note, Data Subject Rights Under the GDPR: Information Right.

-EU member states may restrict the scope of data subjects' information rights and controllers' related obligations under GDPR Articles 13, 14, and 5 (as it relates to the rights and obligations in Articles 13 and 14) when the restriction is a necessary and proportionate measure to safeguard:
+EU member states may restrict the scope of data subjects' information rights and controllers' related obligations under GDPR Articles 13, 14, and 5 (as it relates to the rights and obligations in Articles 13 and 14) when the restriction is a necessary and proportionate measure to safeguard GDPR Article 23 objectives or in other specific processing situations (Articles 23 and 85, GDPR; for more on other specific data subject rights and the GDPR Article 23 objectives, see Question 13).